-2.3.7 Key profiles
+2.3.6 Key profiles

-The console allows you to change the function of the blue select and grey flash panel buttons and the black buttons.
+The console allows you to change the function of the blue select and grey flash panel buttons.
 You can also change the way some of the touch keys work.
 You can save your settings as a Key Profile.
 Different profiles can be selected for different users or to enhance the operation of the console for a particular use.
 See section 13.3 on page 242 for details.

-2.3.8 Undo/Redo
+2.3.7 Undo/Redo